 Happy International Hummus day!
 However, if you eat plant-based….let’s be honest…most every day is hummus day.
 It’s just so healthy, delicious, and versatile!

 This curry hummus is our favorite right now.
 It makes regular hummus seem so boring!
 The curry and jalepeno combo, coupled with some subtle sweetness from a date and the tang of lime juice is an amazing marriage of flavors.
 You HAVE to try it!
 Not once, but TWICE while testing this recipe we ate this hummus as our main meal.
 Yep, hummus with bread and veggies for dinner.
 Twice.
 No complaining here.
-Can’t say I won’t do that often in the future.
+Can’t say I won’t do that again.

 My heart truly goes out to anyone who doesn’t like hummus.
 It’s one of the most nutritious dips that exists!
 It adds creaminess and flavor without any oil or processed ingredients.
 It takes bread and veggies up several notches.
 (Try it with Homemade Whole Wheat Pita bread!!)